Quasar0147/Syshardening-6-Writeup/README.md

 #### NGINX Server Tokens Disabled (4 pts)

-Set ServerTokens off in /etc/nginx/nginx.conf.
+Set server_tokens off in /etc/nginx/nginx.conf (under http).
 Server tokens leaks a substantial amount of information on the servers and can help attackers figure out what vulnerabilities the server may be vulnerable to based on the version.

 #### NGINX Off-By-Slash Misconfiguration (4 pts)